 Enhance participant competency to develop and execute successful global health engagement (GHE) programs and activities.

-A three day course to improve understanding of the full array of issues surrounding and shaping GHE.
-The Fundamentals of Global Health Engagement course is taught by a diverse cadre of subject matter experts with expertise and experience in many aspects of health.
-Participants in this course will gain a greater understanding of 1) the strategic, operational, and civil-military considerations in DoD GHE; 2) the framework for establishing the context of a health engagement; and 3) the components of planning, executing, and monitoring the activity.
+A three-day in-residence course to improve understanding of the full array of issues surrounding and shaping GHE.
+The Fundamentals of Global Health Engagement (FOGHE) course is taught by a diverse cadre of subject matter experts with experience in many aspects of health.
+Course participants will gain a greater understanding of 1) the strategic, operational and civil-military considerations in DoD GHE; 2) the framework for establishing the context of a health engagement; and 3) the components of planning, executing and monitoring the activity.

 - Military Health System and Public Health Service personnel expected to participate in GHE activities;

-- USG agency personnel seeking to understand DoD GHE better;
+- USG agency personnel seeking to gain a better understanding of DoD GHE;

-An interactive seminar-style format is used to present the content and skills critical to developing and conducting effective GHE programs and activities.
-Pre-course readings highlight documents that guide the conduct of GHE.
-The 3-day in-residence course then builds an awareness of a complex set of variables that shape the development of GHE programs and the key principles to planning and conducting a GHE activity.
-Students will participate in a series of small group activities designed to reinforce and enhance the academic instruction.
+We use an interactive seminar-style format to present the content and skills critical to developing and conducting effective GHE programs and activities.
+This includes assigning pre-course readings that highlight documents that guide the conduct of GHE.
+The course then builds an awareness of a complex set of variables that shape the development of GHE programs and the key principles to planning and conducting a GHE activity.
+Students also participate in a series of small group activities designed to reinforce and enhance the academic instruction.

 Enrollment is at the discretion of the Course Director and/or the Host Unit.
-There is no registration/course fees.
+There are no registration/course fees.
 Participants are responsible for all travel/attendance related costs.
-This course is approved to award AMA PRA Category 1 credit(s)™.